chharvey/counterpoint/docs/spec/data-types.md

 ### SymbolStructure
 A **SymbolStructure** encapsulates the compile-time information of a declared symbol in Solid source code.
-Symbols are variables/identifiers that refer to Solid Language Values or Solid Language Types.
+Symbols are identifiers that refer to Solid Language Values or Solid Language Types.

 Each symbol structure must have the following properties: